michaelrsweet/codedoc/README.md

     sudo make install

-The default install prefix is `/usr/local`, which can be overridden using the `prefix` variable:

-    sudo make install prefix=/foo

 Documentation
 -------------

 The codedoc man page provides documentation on how to use it.
-Further documentation can be found in the file "DOCUMENTATION.md".
+Further documentation can be found in the file "DOCUMENTATION.md" and the generated "codedoc.html" file.

 Getting Help And Reporting Problems